mohsr/print-adventure/README.md

 RPGs!
 I've also wanted to write a text-based game for a while now.
 I chose Python over C++ so that I could gain more experience using Python.

-Things yet to be implemented, listed in (hopefully) chronological order:
+Things yet to be implemented are listed below.
+I plan on implementing them starting with item 1, then 2, and so on.

-  Combat abilities
+  1. Combat abilities
-  Enemies
+  2. Enemies
-  Combat system
+  3. Combat system
-  NPCs
+  4. NPCs
-  Interaction between player and world
+  5. Interaction between player and world
-  Quests
+  6. Quests

 ## B. Acknowledgments